Cunya/FlameShader/README.md

 ## Usage

 The application provides an interactive interface where you can:
-- View flame effects applied to windsurfing images
+- View flame effects applied to images
 - Adjust flame parameters using the GUI controls
 - Switch between different images
 - Customize flame behavior and appearance